Why do I need a coach?

 What happens when I sign up?

-The first step is to fill in our information form which covers your current training, goals for the future and information about your existing lifestyle and non-cycling commitments.
+The first step is to fill in an information form which covers your current training, goals for the future and information about your existing lifestyle and non-cycling commitments.
 We will then schedule an initial consultation which includes an assessment of position on the bike and current fitness.
 The consultation also includes a discussion of cycling goals, around which we can then build your training plan.

 Once the plan is in place, the scheduled workouts appear in your Training Peaks calendar, and you get a green light in the calendar when you complete the session as scheduled.
 If you have key events coming up, the plan can be tailored to allow you to peak for the event and optimise your form at the right time.